 Once you have obtained a medical document from your authorized healthcare practitioner, you can register as a client with the licensed producer of your choice.
 To register, you will need to submit certain information, including the original medical document.
 Please contact the licensed producer for further information regarding application requirements.

-After registering as a client, you will be able to order dried marijuana from the licensed producer.
+After registering as a client, you will be able to order cannabis for medical purposes from the licensed producer.

 Do not send your medical document to health canada

-Your dried marijuana will be sent to you directly by the licensed producer.
+Your cannabis will be sent to you directly by the licensed producer.
 The Controlled Drugs and Substances Act (CDSA) prohibits possession, trafficking, import and export, and production of controlled substances, including marijuana, unless authorized by regulations.
-Neither the MMPR nor any other Health Canada regulations authorize licensed producers to provide marijuana for medical purposes through a storefront.
+Neither the ACMPR nor any other Health Canada regulations authorize licensed producers to provide cannabis for medical purposes through a storefront.

 Possible Canada Post Service Disruption

-The Marihuana for Medical Purposes Regulations specify that medical marijuana must be shipped.
-Health Canada has reached out to Licensed Producers to ensure they are aware of the situation and to help minimize the effects of a Canada Post service disruption.
-A number of Licensed Producers of marijuana for medical purposes have made contingency plans for alternative shipping, such as by courier.
-Should patients have concerns about their shipments, they should contact the Licensed Producer with whom they are registered.
+Health Canada has reached out to licensed producers to ensure they are aware of the situation and to help minimize the effects of a Canada Post service disruption.
+A number of licensed producers of cannabis for medical purposes have made contingency plans for alternative shipping, such as by courier.
+Should patients have concerns about their shipments, they should contact the licensed producer with whom they are registered.

 During a service disruption, Canadians will still be able to send and receive information from the Department by telephone, fax or e-mail.
 Contact information for each area of the Department can be found on the Health Canada website.